AmmarTaradifa/Capstone-Bangkit-2023-BoBy/README.md

 2. Data Preprocessing
 3. Model  : Decision Tree
 4. Test accuracy model using test data
+5. Covert model to save model

 ### Food Recommendation System
+1. Load dataset from this link
+2. Data Preprocessing
+3. Using cosine similarity
+4. Using content-based filltering to give the recommendation

 ### Food Image Classification